neomotion/Audio-Classification/README.md

 4. Model Training: Train the model using the preprocessed data.
 5. Model Evaluation: Evaluate the model's performance on a validation set and visualize the results.

+This README file provides an overview of the repository, including instructions for installation, usage, data preprocessing, model training, and contributing.
+If you have any questions or need further assistance, feel free to open an issue in the repository.